bshaekos/SP22creativetech4/README.md

 ![Walking-Sitting_Animation](https://user-images.githubusercontent.com/76088958/164609462-0df42665-8670-49f1-ac4d-58c8e430150a.gif)

-In addition to using photogrammetry, I used Blender to create a mash-up of free 3D models available online.
+In addition to using photogrammetry, I used Blender to create mash-ups of free 3D models available online.

 Here are the three chairs and related scenes: